ExchangeUnion/docs/User Guide.md

 bash ~/xud.sh

 ```
-This guides you through a setup on first run, pulls all containers, starts syncing chains and opens
+This guides you through a setup on first run, pulls containers, starts syncing chains and opens
 ```
                            .___           __  .__
           ___  _____ __  __| _/     _____/  |_|  |